In This Article

 Marinated Grilled Chicken Thighs

-We all love grilled chicken throughout the summer, as it’s one of the most versatile dishes to pair with pizza and pasta, rice and quinoa dishes, and all the delicious greens.
-We don’t stop with everyday grilled chicken, though – we elevate the flavors by marinating chicken thighs with a combination of pineapple juice, soy sauce, and toasted sesame oil.
+We all love grilled chicken throughout the summer, as it’s one of the most versatile summer dishes to pair with pizza and pasta, rice and quinoa dishes, and all the delicious greens.
+We don’t stop with everyday grilled chicken, though – we elevate the flavors by marinating chicken thighs with a combination of pineapple juice, tamari or soy sauce, and toasted sesame oil.
 It’s a harmony of sweet and savory flavors and results in tender, juicy chicken thighs.
 We can’t wait for you to taste this grilled chicken thigh recipe for yourself!

 Why This Recipe Stands Out